 - Battery life is limited to 4.5 hours.

 The Tascam DP-006 is a budget-friendly option for songwriters.
 It has six-tracks, and two of these can be recorded simultaneously.
 The DP-006 is very robust and compact.
-It has multiple knobs and a wheel which guides you through saving ideas.
+It has multiple knobs and a wheel that guides you through saving ideas.
 It’s very basic, although it can be a little tricky to get your head around.
-Once you do, it’s a brilliant little tool for songwriting on.
+Once you do, it’s a brilliant little tool for songwriting.

 There are level controls for each input as well as a master level.
 The control knobs are easy to use and the built-in microphones are of reasonable quality.